 A lottery-funded scholarship to reward Florida high school graduates who demonstrate high achievement and enroll in eligible Florida postsecondary institutions.
 This scholarship program has three award levels; the Florida Academic Scholars Award, the Florida Medallion Scholars Award, and the Florida Gold Seal Vocational Scholars Award.
+Florida College is not eligible to disburse the Gold Seal Vocational Scholars Award.
 Each award level has different academic criteria for eligibility and receives a different award amount.
-The top-ranked scholar from each county will receive an additional award of up to \$1500.
+The topranked scholar from each county will receive an additional award of up to \$1500.
 Applications and eligibility criteria are available from high school guidance offices or the State of Florida Office of Student Financial Assistance, www.floridastudentfinancialaid.org.